-The resulting sets of equations and variables shall be possible to solve separately, meaning that systems of equations cannot involve different sub-clocks.
+The connected components (corresponding to the sub-clocks) are then further split into strongly connected components corresponding to systems of equations.
+The resulting sets of equations and variables shall be possible to solve separately, meaning that systems of equations cannot involve different subclocks.